hahahahahaiyiwen/McpConfigurationWithAzureAppConfig/samples/ConsoleChatApp/README.md

 This sample Console Chat Application demonstrates how to seamlessly transition your AI development workflow from local to cloud environments using Azure App Configuration.
 It shows how to:

-- Use the same Model Context Protocol (MCP) configuration from VSCODE to cloud environment
+- Use the same Model Context Protocol (MCP) configuration from VSCode to cloud environment
 - Dynamically configure MCP clients to connect to different MCP servers
 - Leverage Azure App Configuration for centralized configuration management